kealanheena/battle/README.md

 - #sleep_spell
   - should add the immobilised status to the status array when sran(1) is called
   - should return nil when srand(6) is called
+- #heal
+  - should add 10 to your health
+  - should add 5 to your health
+  - shouldn't heal you past your max health(60)
+  - shouldn't heal you past your max health(60)
 - #poisoned?
   - should return false if player doesn\'t have poisoned status
   - should return true if player has poisoned status